 ADHD

-Dani Donovan – Dani Donovan is an artist who has been identified with ADHD and we love her fun and explanatory art work
+Dani Donovan: Dani Donovan is an artist and ADHDer and we love her fun and explanatory artwork.

 Autism

-Parenting a child with autism – a parent’s view of what works, what helps and what does not and top tips
+Parenting an autistic child: a parent’s view of what works, what helps and what does not and top tips.

 Communication difficulties